nyxragon/secretsnitch/readme.md

 ## Troubleshooting and tips

+### False positives and false negatives

+Some false positive secrets simply cannot be mitigated.
+Others, however, can be improved through continuous improvement of the signatures list and the algorithms.
+False negatives meay also occur if the secret patterns are too strict.

+If you have any ideas to prevent false positives and false negatives, please [raise an issue](https://github.com/0x4f53/secretsnitch/issues) or [contribute](contributing.md) to the project.

 ### URL Cache contains data that's too old

 Sometimes, caching can interfere with your use of this tool with outdated or inaccurate data.
 To fix this, simply delete the `.urlCache/` directory and start the tool again.